 Cost of MRI or CT Scans: Up to $1,072 per scan

 For those who need even more comprehensive tests, an MRI scan – short for magnetic resonance imaging – or CT scan (computerized tomography) is often ordered.
 These scans create intricately detailed images of the human body, but for a price.

 According to The Washington Post report, a MRI can cost over $1,000 while abroad.
 The most expensive country for MRI scans is South Africa, followed by Switzerland, New Zealand, Chile, and France.
 Across Europe, the cheapest MRI was found in Spain, at an average price of $230.
 Comparatively, the average cost of travel insurance is only $33 more than a MRI in Spain.

 CT Scans also come with a very high price tag.
 The newspaper discovered the cheapest cost for an abdomen CT Scan in both South Africa and Switzerland, was over $400, on average.
 All other places surveyed in Europe, including The Netherlands, France, and the United Kingdom, all charged over $150 for a CT Scan.

 Although these scans may be life-saving, you could be responsible for paying them... off without travel insurance.
 Be sure to check if your travel insurance policy will cover these exams if warranted medically necessary by a doctor.Continue to 5 of 6 below.

 05 of 06

 Cost of Follow-Up Examinations: Over $30 Per Visit

-Of all the situations that a traveler may run into while abroad, seeing a doctor for an office visit may be the most reasonable cost they may come across.
+Of all the situations you could run into abroad, seeing a doctor for an office visit may be the most cheapest, even without travel insurance.
 In countries surveyed around the world by The Washington Post, the most expensive routine office visit cost residents $38 on average in Chile.

 06 of 06